robisim74/qwik-speak/docs/inline.md

 > Inline Qwik Speak `$translate`, `$inlineTranslate` and `$plural` functions at compile time

 ## How it works
-In development mode, with Qwik Speak translation happens _at runtime_: `assets` are loaded during SSR or on client, and the lookup also happens at runtime.
+In development mode, using Qwik Speak translation happens _at runtime_: `assets` are loaded during SSR or on client, and the lookup also happens at runtime.

 In production mode, `assets` are loaded only during SSR, and to get the translations on the client as well you have to use _Qwik Speak Inline_ Vite plugin.